bumbeishvili/d3-coding-conventions/README.md

 var layouts = {};
 layouts.pie = d3.pie().value(function (d) { return d[attrs.currentProp] }).sort(null);
 ```

+## functions
+at the end of main function's body we write helper functions (for example, long label wrapping, tooltip drawing func and e.t.c. )

+It's possible to group functions with sub-group comments as well

 ##  Responsivity
  In order, charts to be responsive, we are doing following :